 A second derivative is equivalent to compute the derivative twice, for dCode, indicate twice the same variable to get the second derivative.

-Second derivative calculation is often used in physics to compute acceleration (derivative of velocity).
+Second derivative calculations are often used in physics to compute acceleration (derivative of velocity).

-dCode retains ownership of the online 'Derivative' tool source code.
-Except explicit open source licence (indicated CC / Creative Commons / free), any algorithm, applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or any function (convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (PHP, Java, C#, Python, Javascript, Matlab, etc.) no data, script or API access will be for free, same for Derivative download for offline use on PC, tablet, iPhone or Android !
+dCode retains ownership of the "Derivative" source code.
+Any algorithm for the "Derivative" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Derivative" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Derivative" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.